Winter Holiday Time Energy Saving Tips

-LED holiday bulbs, are now avaiable in many colors.
+LED holiday bulbs, are now available in many colors.
 They're safe to touch and won't burn your children's hands!
 They save up to 80-90 percent of your energy costs, and are long lasting.

 Don't forget that safety should play an important role in your holiday decorating.
 Here are a few suggestions: